OE4T/meta-tegra/README.md

 CUDA toolchain compatibility note
 ---------------------------------

-CUDA 10.2 supports up through gcc 8 only, so recipes are included for adding the gcc 8 toolchain to the build for CUDA use, and `cuda.bbclass` has been updated to pass the g++ 8 compiler to nvcc for CUDA code compilation.
+CUDA 11.4 supports up through gcc 10 only, so recipes are included for adding the gcc 8 toolchain to the build for CUDA use, and `cuda.bbclass` has been updated to pass the g++ 8 compiler to nvcc for CUDA code compilation.
-This is different from earlier releases/branches, which required setting the toolchain used for all builds to a CUDA-compatible version.

 Getting Help